 If you feel that you would benefit from professional damp proofing advice to diagnose the issue and create a custom treatment plan to leave your home fresh, safe, and dry, then you can talk to our fully trained and qualified specialists by clicking the button below.

-Damp proofing is a general term that covers methods and treatments used to prevent damp from being absorbed through walls or floors into the interior of a property.
+Damp proofing is a general term that covers methods and treatments used to prevent water or moisture being absorbed through walls or floors into the interior of a property.

-These damp problems result from water ingress from an external source, groundwater rising into the wall through capillary action, or inadequate ventilation.
+The problems and signs listed above are caused by either water ingress from an external source, groundwater rising into the wall through capillary action or inadequate ventilation.

 Rising damp will only occur when an existing damp proof course (DPC) has been bridged or damaged in some way.
 This allows rainwater in the ground to seep into the building through bricks and mortar by a process called capillary action.